Today’s recipe is Basic Chinese stir fry Sauce.

 At this stage Italian cooking comes easily to me.I can eyeball most of the ingredients and come up with decent food but have no such luck with Chinese.Maybe its the fact that I have both eaten and experimented with Italian cooking more than Chinese cooking but that has to change now!

-The sauce is simple, almost frugal in its ingredient list but it’s absolutely spot on.This simple brown sauce can transform any locally available vegetable or protein into a quintessential Chinese fare.As I said above it needs only a few ingredients which can be found in most pantries-Soy sauce,Sugar,Corn flower.One other that thing helps elevate the depth of sauce and give it character is using a stock.If you have some homemade stock on hand, use that otherwise get yourself some of those in expensive Maggi stock cubes.They work wonderfully well in any dish that derives its flavour from a stock.
+Basic Chinese stir fry Sauce is simple, almost frugal in its ingredient list but it’s absolutely spot on.This simple brown sauce can transform any locally available vegetable or protein into a quintessential Chinese fare.As I said above it needs only a few ingredients which can be found in most pantries-Soy sauce,Sugar,Corn flower.One other that thing helps elevate the depth of sauce and give it character is using a stock.If you have some homemade stock on hand, use that otherwise get yourself some of those in expensive Maggi stock cubes.They work wonderfully well in any dish that derives its flavour from a stock.

 My request for all newbies is to follow the recipe of the sauce to the T and unleash your creativity in choosing and pairing the vegetables and protein.

-How to Serve the Chinese Brown Sauce
+How to use the Basic Chinese stir fry Sauce

 This sauce makes a great start to a stir fry whether vegetarian or with Meat.Stir fry some veggies with a handful noodles in this sauce and you have a under 30 minute meal for dinner.I have served the brown sauce with some pink pickled radishes and brown rice.I also love it on mashed potatoes like a gravy(yeah go ahead judge me!)